 St. Paul’s Church and Grotto

-Malta is a very Catholic country and with that means that almost every town has at least one church or cathedral that is a major point of interest.
-Rabat is not different.
+Malta is a very Catholic country and that means that almost every town has at least one church or cathedral that is a major point of interest.
+Rabat is no different.

 It is believed, however, that St. Paul chose to live and pray in the subterranean grotto beneath the church instead of the building itself.

 St. Paul’s Church is a known place of pilgrimage for many practising Catholics, most notably Pope John Paul II, who visited the premises in 1990.